Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ***Prerequisite:** Level 9+ Warlock*

 You can cast [:spell-lv1: Charm Person] once without expending a spell slot.
-You regain the ability to cast it in this way again when you finish a Long Rest.
+You regain the ability to cast it in this way again when you finish a **:rest-long: Long Rest**.

 ---